 I used a length of 10 foot chain I found at Lowe’s.
 The chain is light-duty and meant to hold 35 pounds, which means I’m probably close to maximum capacity with 12 watering cans hanging on it.

 The chain hangs on a heavy-duty screw eye or threaded eye hook.
 I used a pair of pliers to open the first link in the chain to hang on the hook under the eave of the roof.

 I used a set of metal shower curtain rings that I picked up at Walmart.
 The rings are clipped on the chain and flex to open and close to attach the handles of the watering cans.
-The rings came in a package of 12 for under $2.00.

 The bottom of the chain is attached to the siding with another screw, so the watering cans are anchored and don’t bang around if there is a breeze.

 I don’t usually have to worry about the cans filling up with water with it hanging under the eave.
 I positioned the watering cans at the bottom of the chain so they point down rather than up.
 After a storm or heavy rain, I’ll check the cans towards the bottom of chain and empty any water that collects.

 If you live where you get a lot of rain, and worried about standing water breeding mosquitoes, you can use Mosquito Dunks.
 I use them in the summer months in my bird baths.
 They’re available at garden centers and online and kill mosquito larvae.
 They’re safe for use in fish ponds, bird baths and animal drinking troughs.
 Each dunk or “donut” works for 30 days and can be broken into pieces to treat smaller areas, like watering cans, flower pots or anywhere where water stands.

 I’ve added flags to watering cans celebrate the Red, White and Blue for Independence Day. . .

 And added greenery and pinecones to the watering cans to decorate for Christmas.